khanafridi2244/SCD_Lab-Task/README.md

-# coursera-test
+# SCD_Lab Task
-coursera test repository
+This is own first mini project in
-its a markdown file in this directory
+Software Construction and Development